vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_mainloop_code.md

 ^code transition shared/vk_images.cpp

 VkImageMemoryBarrier2 contains the information for a given *image* barrier.
 On here, is where we set the old and new layouts.
-In the StageMask, we are doing ALL_COMMANDs.
-This is inneficient, as it will stall the GPU pipeline a bit.
+In the StageMask, we are doing ALL_COMMANDS.
+This is inefficient, as it will stall the GPU pipeline a bit.
 For our needs, its going to be fine as we are only going to do a few transitions per frame.
 If you are doing many transitions per frame as part of a post-process chain, you want to avoid doing this, and instead use much better StageMasks.
 AllCommands stage mask on the barrier means that the barrier will stop the gpu commands completely when it arrives at the barrier.
 By using more finegrained stage masks, its possible to overlap the GPU pipeline across the barrier a bit.
 AccessMask is similar, it controls how the barrier stops different parts of the GPU. we are going to use `VK_ACCESS_2_MEMORY_WRITE_BIT` for our source, and add `VK_ACCESS_2_MEMORY_READ_BIT` to our destination.
 Those are generic options that will be fine.